cynotebo/KM-Ready-Lab/KM-Ready-Lab/workshops/Module 4.md

 # Module 4: Analyzing extracted data with PowerBI (Optional)
 In this optional module, we'll show you how you can further extend visualization of the data through Power BI and how this structured data could be useful in scenarios that go beyond Search.
 In this module we’ll connect the table projections we created to PowerBI and create a few sample graphs with the extracted data.
+You'll also get a chance to see the benefits of the cache enabled in module 3 when we make updates to the Knowledge Store.

 Let's look at the tables we created when we built the Knowledge Store in module 1: